alphagov/frontend/docs/building_blocks_for_flexible_content.md

   content: <p>Hello from the child!</p>
 ```

-...the navigation_groups element will be copied into the child page when it is saved (allowing you to specify a shared menu in one page and simply republish all the child pages with a standard Whitehall rake task).
+...the navigation_groups element will be copied into the child page when it is saved (allowing you to specify a shared menu in one page and simply [republish all the child pages](#republishing-all-landing-pages) in Whitehall).

 The extends keyword copies over everything from the parent to the child.
 It then replaces parent elements with what's in the child if a duplicate top-level element exists in the child.
 For example, if the child page didn't specify any blocks, those too would be copied over from the parent.
 That's because `extends` does a shallow merge of everything in the `details` element of the parent.
 This means that it is possible to add more top-level elements that can be shared across child pages.